-These novels – imprinted with the same “end of history” that featured in the hollow liberal-democratic vision of the Oslo Accords – embody a nostalgia for anticipation itself, as expressed in the hope for a better future long since lost.
+These novels – imprinted with the same “end of history” that featured in the hollow liberal-democratic vision of the Oslo Accords – embody a nostalgia for anticipation itself.
 In The Future of Nostalgia, Svetlana Boym notes collective outbursts of nostalgia shortly after revolutions or historical crises.
 Boym suggests that the object of this nostalgia is not the kingdom or the empire that has fallen, but rather the dreams unfulfilled, the possibilities abandoned, and the visions of the future that have aged and fallen out of use.
-This is “anticipatory nostalgia” – nostalgia that recalls something anticipated that never came to pass, a fruitless chance for a better life.
+This is “anticipatory nostalgia” – nostalgia that recalls something anticipated that never came to pass.

 Here, the term ‘nostalgia’ does not refer to cuddly sentimentality or the attempted idealization of a problematic past.
 Instead, it denotes a temporal mechanism of haunting and displacement, activated by a powerful sense of missed opportunity and loss.
-Boym surveys dismissive views of nostalgia as an ethical and aesthetic failure – not only as a shirking of guilt and historical responsibility but as kitsch that airbrushes our picture of the past, overlooking its blemishes, its fissures, and its crimes.
+Boym surveys dismissive views of nostalgia as an ethical and aesthetic failure – not only as a shirking of guilt and historical responsibility but as kitsch that airbrushes our picture of the past, overlooking its blemishes and its crimes.
 For Boym, however, nostalgia reflects not only an interest in the past but a certain attitude toward the future; fantasies about the past, fashioned according to the demands of the present, have a direct influence on future realities.
 Our thinking about the future requires that we take responsibility for the nostalgic stories we tell.
 In this sense, Israeli literature’s return to anticipation does not necessarily reflect a trend toward sentimentality.
-Instead, it is a backwards gaze at false promises.
-It is a yearning for a vision of a better life, for the possibility of continuity and historical advancement.
+Instead, it is a yearning for a vision of a better life, for the possibility of continuity and historical advancement.
 This is a return to a past that “had a future.”

 Boym distinguishes between preservative, “restorative” nostalgia and “reflective” nostalgia.
 The first contains a denial of loss, maintaining the illusion that a lost image of the past can be restored, even “stuffed and mounted.”
 The second concentrates on our longing for what was, heightening our awareness that this past is indeed lost to us; it cannot be restored nor integrated into our contemporary cultural landscape.
 In the novels addressed here, nostalgia for anticipation is largely reflective.
 This reflective nostalgia examines the possibilities of the past and acknowledges their loss, although the acknowledgment does not quench the thirst for the lost dream.